-- unmanned robot arm
+- · unmanned robot arm

 - remote operated vehicle (ROV)

-- unmanned aerial vehicles/drones
+- · unmanned aerial vehicles/drones

 - other means acceptable to QRS.

+- 1.1.6 When, in any survey, thickness measurements are required:

-- the procedure detailed in Chapter 1 is to be applied - the thickness measurement operator is to attend the survey planning meeting held prior to commencing the survey.
+- the procedure detailed in Chapter 1 is to be applied

+- · the thickness measurement operator is to attend the survey planning meeting held prior to commencing the survey.
-2.1.1 The annual survey of cargo containment and cargo handling systems is preferably carried out during loading or unloading operations.
-Access to cargo tanks and/or inerted hold spaces is normally not required.

-2.1.2 Gas plant operational record (log) entries since the last survey are to be examined in order to check the past performance of the system and to establish whether certain parts have shown any irregularities in operation.
+- 2.1.1 The annual survey of cargo containment and cargo handling systems is preferably carried out during loading or unloading operations.
+Access to cargo tanks and/or inerted hold spaces is normally not required. - 2.1.2 Gas plant operational record (log) entries since the last survey are to be examined in order to check the past performance of the system and to establish whether certain parts have shown any irregularities in operation.
 The boil-off rate, the hours per day of the reliquefaction plants and the inert gas consumption are also to be considered.

-2.1.3 The relevant instruction and information material such as cargo handling plans, filling limit information, cooling down procedures, are to be verified as being onboard.

-2.1.4 Examination of the condition of all piping systems
+- 2.1.3 The relevant instruction and information material such as cargo handling plans, filling limit information, cooling down procedures, are to be verified as being onboard. - 2.1.4 Examination of the condition of all piping systems